Why is my ductwork smells bad

 Inspect the Ductwork

-Visually inspect the accessible parts of your ductwork for signs of mold, debris, or pests.
+Carefully examine the accessible sections of your ductwork for signs of mold, debris, or pests.
+Look for discoloration, stains, or unusual odors.

 2. 2